 Clayton was able to drive the boat on the way back and even received his Captain’s License and a tattoo from Captain Hache.

 Over the Cove Zipline– We then finished off our adventures for the day at French Fort Cove, with a zipline across the cove for Doug and Lorne.
 They both enjoyed this so much.
 Lorne, as you can see, was completely at ease with it and enjoyed every moment!

 I am proud of Doug, who is usually not a fan of heights.
 He mentioned he would like to try it, so I was happy to be able to take photos and videos of this experience for him.

 Beaubears Island– As you know, if you have ever followed our adventures before, we love our museums and historical sites.
 Saturday morning we explored Beaubears island on a historical tour with costumed characters.

-The tour included a boat ride to Wilson's Point to hear about the years the Acadians spent there, visit the church and graveyard, and then we went to Beaubears Island.
+The tour included a boat ride to Wilson’s Point to hear about the years the Acadians spent there, visit the church and graveyard, and then we went to Beaubears Island.
 We learned about the shipbuilding history of the island, and the past owners.
 There are trails you can explore and beautiful beaches.
 All the buildings were removed by the previous owner, and foundations of some remain.
-It is a beautiful spot to spend a few hours enjoying nature and learning about the rich history of the region.
+It is a beautiful spot to spend a few hours enjoying nature and learning about the region’s rich history.

-Through many of our travels, there is an Acadian connection at most historic sites, this tour was fabulous at teaching about the Acadian deportation, and Clayton even noticed there were connections to Port Royal (where we visited in Nova Scotia the week before).
+There is an Acadian connection at most historic sites through many of our travels.
+This tour was fabulous at teaching about the Acadian deportation, and Clayton even noticed there were connections to Port Royal (where we visited in Nova Scotia the week before).

 Jane Street Grill – Restaurant located in the Howard Johnson Hotel on Jane St. in Miramichi.
 We loved the nachos and each had lovely Mel’s there.
 It was a busy place by the time we were leaving, with a good mixture of locals and people from away.